COP 13 of the Abidjan Convention 2021

 View Details

-GOAP is attending OOC11 to advance ocean accounting by connecting with partners and country representatives, highlighting progress made by countries developing and using ocean accounts, and encouraging new signatories to the Pledge to Advance Ocean Accounts by 2030.
+GOAP attended OOC11 to advance ocean accounting by connecting with partners and country representatives, highlighting progress made by countries developing and using ocean accounts, and encouraging new signatories to the Pledge to Advance Ocean Accounts by 2030.

 The Our Ocean Conference is an annual event where governments, NGOs and private actors announce voluntary commitments on ocean protection.
 First held in 2014, it has become one of the most significant gatherings for ocean governance, with commitments spanning marine protected areas, sustainable fisheries, climate change and the blue economy.

-This year, the 11th OOC is hosted by Kenya in Mombasa — a significant moment for African ocean leadership.
+This year, the 11th OOC is hosted by Kenya in Mombasa — the first time the event has been held on the African continent and a significant moment for African ocean leadership.
+The GOAP Secretariat team, Members and partners attended the event.

 Over the last two years, countries have made several commitments to sustainable ocean development.
 As we approach the end of the Ocean Decade, countries are starting to turn those commitments to action.
 The GOAP continues to support countries on the ground to compile environmental, economic and social data into Ocean Accounts.

-Several African nations are already leading the way - developing ocean accounts that support community livelihoods, nature and government blue economy plans. are actively implementing ocean accounts: Ghana, Mozambique, Madagascar and Kenya.
+Several African nations are already leading the way - developing ocean accounts that support community livelihoods, nature and government blue economy plans.
+There are a number of countries actively implementing ocean accounts: Ghana, Mozambique, Madagascar and Kenya.
 In Latin America and the Caribbean, a growing number of countries are exploring how ocean accounting can support evidence-based governance of their ocean resources.

-Caribbean countries will present a coordinated package of new and strengthened commitments demonstrating implementation readiness and coordinated action.
+Caribbean countries presented a coordinated package of new and strengthened commitments demonstrating implementation readiness and coordinated action.
 These include:

-Each of these packages will be presented by a regional champion for the theme, who will present their progress on each of these commitments and provide an overview of new and emerging commitments from the region on the topic.
+Each package was presented by a regional champion for the theme, highlighted progress made to date and future directions including emerging commitments.
 Together these commitments represent coordination of action at the Ocean-Climate-biodiversity-sustainable development nexus regionally across Governments and IGOs, representing a more ecosystem based approach to ocean governance.
+Costa Rica’s Minister of Environment and Energy, Monica Navarro, used the platform to spotlight ocean accounts as a proven tool that can support the evidence-based underpinning these regional commitments.

 Hosted by: Government of Jamaica, Government of Grenada, Dominican Republic and Panama, CARICOM Secretariat, Organisation of Eastern Caribbean States Secretariat, Ocean Coordination Mechanism, The Caribbean Biodiversity Fund, The Intergovernmental Oceanographic Commission (IOC) of UNESCO, Global Ocean Accounts Partnership, UNEP Cartagena Convention Secretariat, Blue Nature Alliance, The Nature Conservancy Caribbean, Conservation International, Caribbean Regional Fisheries Mechanism, Global Island Partnership, Global Youth Biodiversity Network, Wildlife Conservation Society, Blue Marine Foundation and Campaign for Nature.